 36. What is considered the first great work of Greek literature and the finest epic poem?

 We hope these Ancient Greek quiz questions and answers would provide you with helpful knowledge.
-If you still want to learn more or look for some interesting facts, then the following periodic table quiz can be a great choice.
+If you still want to learn more or look for some interesting facts, then the following US presidents, or this periodic table quiz can be a great choice.